iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 ## HTTP

-If you want to use the HTTP API of IOST netwwrk, for example:
+If you want to use the HTTP API of IOST network, for example:

 ```
 # Get the block information by block height